Welcome to Oslo

 Getting here

-First, you need to google OSLO, Norway and find out which type of transportation is most suitable for you.
-Pro tip: If you need to fly, Norwegian, Flyr and SAS often have tickets on sale.
-If you are taking the bus or the train, we’re gonna assume that you are pretty Norway-savvy and know where to get tickets from your hometown, so we won’t cover that here – but if you do need help – pop us an email.
+Entur.no is a good place to start for any traveling in Norway.
+If you are taking the bus or the train, we’re going to assume that you are pretty Norway-savvy and know where to get tickets from your hometown, so we won’t cover that here. – But If you do need help – pop us an email!

 When you’ve arrived, you’ll likely want to get to Oslo Central Station (Oslo S/Jernbanetorget).
 If you’re arriving by bus or train, this should be a cake in the park.
 If you arrive by plane, here’s what you do: